kalthommusa/Face-Mask-Application/README.md

 ![](images/prediction-15.png)

-The model made correct predictions and succeeded in classifying all test images, therefore, there is no need to retrain the classifier or collect more data.
+The model made correct predictions and succeeded in classifying all the test images, therefore, there is no need to retrain the classifier or collect more data.